Intel Gaudi Secure Boot

 hl-fw-loader -f /lib/firmware/habanalabs/gaudi/gaudi-security_status.itb

-The output of hl-fw-loader contains the secure boot status:
+The output of hl-fw-loader contains the secure boot update status:

 Security: Enabled [Permanent: True]